-While many semi-supervised learning methods assume the existence of limited labeled data [Zhu, 2006], there are much fewer methods that can work with pairwise constraints only.
+While many semi-supervised learning methods assume the existence of limited labeled data (Zhu, 2006), there are much fewer methods that can work with pairwise constraints only.
 We survey the most representative methods in this subsection.

-Very often, the pairwise constraints simply state whether two examples belong to the same class or different classes.
-[Wagstaff and Cardie, 2000] first used such pairwise information for semi-supervised clustering tasks by modifying the standard k-means clustering algorithm to take into account the pairwise similarity and dissimilarity constraints.
-Extensions have also been made to model-based clustering based on the expectation-maximization (EM) algorithm for Gaussian mixture models [Shental et al., 2004; Lu and Leen, 2005].
+Very often, the pairwise constraints simply state whether two examples belong to the same class or different classes.1 (Wagstaff & Cardie, 2000) and (Wagstaff, Cardie, Rogers, & Schroedl, 2001) first used such pairwise information for semi-supervised clustering tasks by modifying the standard k-means clustering algorithm to take into account the pairwise similarity and dissimilarity constraints.
+Extensions have also been made to model-based clustering based on the expectation-maximization (EM) algorithm for Gaussian mixture models (Shental, Bar-Hillel, Hertz, & Weinshall, 2004; Lu & Leen, 2005).
 However, these methods do not explicitly learn a distance function but seek to satisfy the constraints, typically for clustering tasks.
 Hence, they are sometimes referred to as constraint-based clustering methods.